-In addition, the cost of petroleum products, which are used both to deliver our materials and to transport workers to our job sites, fluctuates and may be subject to increased volatility as a result of geopolitical events or accidents such as the Deepwater Horizon accident in the Gulf of Mexico.
+In addition, the cost of petroleum products, which are used both to deliver our materials and to transport workers to our job sites, fluctuates and may be subject to increased volatility as a result of geopolitical events or accidents.
 Changes in such costs could also result in higher prices for any product utilizing petrochemicals.
 These cost increases may have an adverse effect on our operating margin and results of operations and may result in a decline in the price of our common stock.
 Furthermore, any such cost increase may adversely affect the regional economies in which we operate and reduce demand for our homes.